Text Size

 GIC reports our performance as an annualised 20-year real return, which is the average time-weighted portfolio return over that period.
 A time-weighted return measures the fund manager’s ability to generate returns as it removes the impact of cashflows into or out of the portfolio and directly attributes the performance to the investment decisions made by the portfolio manager.

-The return figure is a rolling return, which means that last year’s reported 20-year return spanned the period 1 April 2003 to 31 March 2023, while this year’s 20-year return spans 1 April 2004 to 31 March 2024, and next year’s return will span 1 April 2005 to 31 March 2025.
+The return figure is a rolling return, which means that last year’s reported 20-year return spanned the period 1 April 2004 to 31 March 2024, while this year’s 20-year return spans 1 April 2005 to 31 March 2025, and next year’s return will span 1 April 2006 to 31 March 2026.
 For each new year added, the earliest year is dropped out of the measurement window.
 The change in this rolling return figure is therefore determined by the return from the earliest year that drops out and the latest year that is added.
-For example, for this year’s 20-year return, the strong returns from 1 April 2003 to 31 March 2004 dropped out of the rolling window – in that year, equity markets staged a strong recovery from the sharp correction following the dot-com crisis.

 Even though the rolling 20-year real rate of return is intended to measure returns over the long term, it can still reflect a significant cyclical element.
 This is particularly evident when the cycles are very pronounced at the start or end of the 20-year window.
 For example, a 20-year period from 1999 to 2018 would include both the sharp rise in valuations resulting from the dot-com boom in 1999 and 2000, and the subsequent bust between 2001 and 2003, whilst a 20-year period from 2001 to 2020 would be negatively affected by the large decline in asset prices from the dot-com bust and multiple years of negative returns spanning 2001 to 2003.